Hey guys, here’s why we’re expending into political jewellery. It’s a shiny new way to express your views!

 The Obama Effect

-Overall, both Michelle Obama and Lady Hale have used their jewellery to make political statements and to draw attention to important issues.
+People all over the world have used their jewellery to make political statements and to draw attention to important issues.
 By choosing to wear particular pieces of jewellery, they have been able to express their beliefs and values in a subtle, yet meaningful way.
 Their use of jewellery as a means of political expression is a reminder of the power of clothing and accessories to communicate ideas and to inspire social and political change.